Pranshu321/Sunbird-ED-Search-Widget/README.md

 ### Form

-Description: The Form configuration which configure the
+Description: The Form configuration which configures the
 Field: Formurl

 ```js